World Expo 2025 Guide: See the Future in Osaka

 • A place to bring together knowledge, share ideas, and help resolve global issues

-The main goals of Osaka’s World Expo are to create a society that achieves the Sustainable Development Goals (SDGs) set out by the United Nations.
+The main goals of Osaka’s World Expo are to promote a society that achieves the Sustainable Development Goals (SDGs) set out by the United Nations.

-It also aims to achieve Japan’s national strategy 5.0.
+It also aims to present the vision of Japan’s national strategy 5.0.

-There are 17 specific targets for the Osaka exhibition:
+There are 17 specific targets that will be addressed throughout the Osaka exhibition:

 1. No Poverty